-(a) Proposed Abandonment.
-A trustee or debtor in possession may abandon property by filing a notice of intent to abandon property with the clerk.
-AThe notice of intent to abandon property must contain sufficient information to allow parties in interest to make an informed decision regarding whether abandonment of a particular asset is in the best interest of the estate.
-The notice must provide that parties have fourteen (14) days from the mailing of the notice to file objections to the proposed abandonment.
-Unless service is made electronically through the ECF system, the trustee or debtor in possession must serve the passive notice upon the persons specified under F.R.B.P.
-6007.

-(b) Objection to Abandonment.
+- (a) Proposed Abandonment.
+A notice of intent to abandon property must contain sufficient information to allow parties in interest to make an informed decision regarding whether abandonment of a particular asset is in the best interest of the estate. - (b) Objection to Abandonment.
 An objection to a proposed abandonment of property of the estate must state specific grounds for the objection.
 No response is required to an objection.